GraceAbike/Awesome-Books/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Awesome books: plain JavaScript with Objects
+# Awesome books: plain JavaScript refactoring to use JavaScript classes with Object

 In this project, I have built a basic website that allows users to add/remove books from a list. i have achieved that by using JavaScript objects and arrays.
 We also dynamically modified the DOM and add basic events.

-- Here is the page preview

 > Learning objectives

-- I understood different ways to create objects in JavaScript.
-- I created and accessed properties and methods of JavaScript objects.
+- To use JavaScript classes.
+- To understand Javascript class methods.

 ## Built With

 - HTML
 - CSS
-- VANILLA JAVASCRIPT
+- JAVASCRIPT

 ## Additional Tools